amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 - Function is of type &lt;function1&gt;, &lt;function2&gt; (until &lt;function23&gt; & hence upto 23 arguments to max) family of **traits**.
 - Every function value is an instance of some class that extends one of several FunctionN traits in package scala, such as Function0 for functions with no parameters, Function1 for functions with one parameter, and so on.
 - Function definitions start with **def**, the function's name is followed by a comma-separated list of parameters in parentheses.
 A type annotation must follow every function parameter, preceded by a colon (e.g. x: Int, y: Int), because the Scala compiler does not infer function parameter types.
 After that parameter list separated with : is return type (e.g. : Int).
+- If the function you're calling performs an operation, use the parentheses.
+But if it merely provides access to a property, leave the parentheses off.

 ``` Scala
 Function example: